India-Venezuela Relations

 -

-- Recent discussions emphasized establishing a long – term energy partnership covering upstream and downstream activities.
+- Recent discussions emphasised establishing a long – term energy partnership covering upstream and downstream activities.

 On Critical Minerals, trade and agriculture

-- Both countries are looking to invest in mining, agriculture, transportation, critical minerals and other area of mutual interests.
+- Both countries are looking to invest in mining, agriculture, transportation, critical minerals and other areas of mutual interest.

 - Expressed interests in expanding economic engagement beyond oil.